PasswordIs0000/gpx2pln/README.md

 - If requested, split down the total flight plan into legs of a specific maximum length.
 - If requested, find the nearest airports/airfields and use them as departure and destination of each leg.

+## Disclaimer

-Uses https://github.com/mwgg/Airports to find the nearest airports to the departure and destination if requested.
-Cheers to the authors!
+Uses data from https://github.com/mwgg/Airports and https://ourairports.com/data/ to find the nearest airports to the departure and destination if requested.

+Uses https://github.com/hickeroar/LatLon23 for calculations with geo-coordinates.

+Cheers and much thanks to the authors!

 ## Usage

 This is a command line tool, written in Python 3.8.
-Additional dependencies are listed in requirements.txt for *pip*, but can also be found in Anaconda.
 An example call would be:

     python gpx2pln.py --pln_stem kungsleden --use_airports airports.dat Kungsleden.gpx